6 Exciting Milestones When Learning a New Language

 Why Do These Milestones Matter?

 In a way, milestones and goals always matter, and the language acquisition process is no exception.
-That sense of accomplishment hits our brain’s reward mechanism and makes us feel excited at our own accomplishment, boosting your motivation.
+That sense of accomplishment hits our brain’s reward mechanism and makes us feel excited at our own accomplishment, boosting our motivation.
 This is why so many apps and games now play funky sounds and give you stars whenever a quest is completed!

-The milestones we list here are not as flashy or as simple, but they all show that you have levelled up your language skills somehow.
+The milestones we list here are not as flashy or as simple, but they all show that you have leveled up your language skills somehow.
 They may happen when you are on your own, actively using the language – so it will be up to you to reward yourself.

 6 Exciting Milestones That Show You’re Progressing